Pasquale Pistorio: Life and career

-He has received many honors among which include Honorary degrees from University of Genova, Malta, Pavia, Catania, Palermo and Sannio.
+He received many honours, including honorary degrees from University of Genova, Malta, Pavia, Catania, Palermo and Sannio.

 In April 2005 he founded the Pistorio Foundation.
 The Foundation is a not-for-profit organization based in Geneva, Switzerland, whose scope is to supply aid in the fields of health, nutrition and education, whether through direct aid, donations or financial or humanitarian support for charities helping children, in the most deprived areas of the world, suffering from war, natural disasters, and other calamities.

+Pistorio died in Milan on 26 September 2025, at the age of 89.